François Villon: Student life

 Villon became a student in arts, perhaps at about twelve years of age.
 He received a bachelor's degree from the University of Paris in 1449 and a master's degree in 1452.
 Between this year and 1455, nothing is known of his activities.
-According to the Encyclopædia Britannica Eleventh Edition, "Attempts have been made, in the usual fashion of conjectural biography, to fill up the gap with what a young graduate of Bohemian tendencies would, could, or might have done, but they are mainly futile."
+The Encyclopædia Britannica Eleventh Edition (1910–1911) says "Attempts have been made, in the usual fashion of conjectural biography, to fill up the gap with what a young graduate of Bohemian tendencies would, could, or might have done, but they are mainly futile."

 Alleged criminal activities

 On 5 June 1455, the first major recorded incident of his life occurred.
-While in the Rue Saint-Jacques in the company of a priest named Giles and a girl named Isabeau, he met a Breton named Jean le Hardi, a master of arts, who was also with a priest, Philippe Chermoye (or Sermoise or Sermaise).
+While in the Rue Saint-Jacques in the company of a priest named Giles and a girl named Isabeau, he met a Breton named Jean le Hardi, a Master of Arts, who was also with a priest, Philippe Chermoye (or Sermoise or Sermaise).
 A scuffle broke out and daggers were drawn.
 Sermaise, who is accused of having threatened and attacked Villon and drawn the first blood, not only received a dagger-thrust in return, but a blow from a stone, which struck him down.
 He died of his wounds.
-Villon fled, and was sentenced to banishment – a sentence which was remitted in January 1456 by a pardon from King Charles VII after he received the second of two petitions which made the claim that Sermoise had forgiven Villon before he died.
+Villon fled, and was sentenced to banishment – a sentence which was remitted in January 1456 by a pardon from King Charles VII after he received the second of two petitions which made the claim that Sermaise had forgiven Villon before he died.
 Two different versions of the formal pardon exist; in one, the culprit is identified as "François des Loges, autrement dit Villon" ("François des Loges, otherwise called Villon"), in the other as "François de Montcorbier."
 He is also said to have named himself to the barber-surgeon who dressed his wounds as "Michel Mouton."
 The documents of this affair at least confirm the date of his birth, by presenting him as twenty-six years old or thereabouts.

 Around Christmas 1456, the chapel of the Collège de Navarre was broken open and five hundred gold crowns stolen.
 Villon was involved in the robbery.
 Many scholars believe that he fled from Paris soon afterward and that this is when he composed what is now known as the Le Petit Testament ("The Smaller Testament") or Le Lais ("Legacy" or "Bequests").
 The robbery was not discovered until March of the next year, and it was not until May that the police came on the track of a gang of student-robbers, owing to the indiscretion of one of them, Guy Tabarie.
 A year more passed, when Tabarie, after being arrested, turned king's evidence and accused the absent Villon of being the ringleader, and of having gone to Angers, partly at least, to arrange similar burglaries there.
 Villon, for either this or another crime, was sentenced to banishment; he did not attempt to return to Paris.
 For four years, he was a wanderer.
 He may have been, as his friends Regnier de Montigny and Colin des Cayeux were, a member of a wandering gang of thieves.